ddceruti/tt-storage/README.md

 # Topotherm Storage

 This is the open source software accompaining the publication submitted to Elsevier.
+The preprint is available here: <https://papers.ssrn.com/abstract=5024324>.

 ## Description